-Farm the Land, Grow the Spirit: A Multifaith Peace, Justice and Earthcare Program for Young Adults
+Farm the Land, Grow the Spirit: A Multifaith Peace, Justice and Earthcare Program for Young Adults, ages 19-29

-Help us spread the word about the 2018 Summer Institute by sharing our flyer:
+Please help us spread the word about this opportunity by sharing our flyer: DOWNLOAD FLYER

 The Summer Institute is a project of the Community of Living Traditions, an intentional residential community located at the Stony Point Center.
 Please inquire at email@example.com with any questions.

-We will incorporate the celebration of the Sabbath into our program each week, allowing for rest and spiritual reflection.
-This could include weekly Shabbat observances, as well as time for students to attend houses of worship of their choice.
-There will be opportunities to choose from a variety of available field trips to houses of worship and other relevant locations.
-More Information and How to Apply If you are accepted into the Summer Institute, there is no charge beyond the cost of travel and personal expenses.
+If you are accepted into the Summer Institute, there is no charge beyond the cost of travel and personal expenses.
 Travel scholarships may be available once a student is accepted.
 Room, meals, Institute transportation, and laundry are covered.
-At the end of the program each student will receive a certificate of completion.
 If you are enrolled in an academic institution, you are encouraged to seek academic credit for participating in the Institute.
 Some academic institutions offer money to students for undertaking summer experiences.
 The Summer Institute leadership is happy to work with you to apply for such money or academic credit.
-Click here to go to our online application.
-Application Deadline is February 28, 2018.
-Only completed applications (including one letter of reference) will be considered.

 Summer Institute Leadership Team